imbroglio/imbroglio.github.io/_pages/about.md

 I am honoured to receive the [James C. Hickman Scholarship](https://www.soa.org/resources/announcements/press-releases/2022/2022-hickman-scholar/) from the Society of Actuaries.
 My research is also supported by the Government of Ontario through the [Ontario Graduate Scholarship Program](https://osap.gov.on.ca/OSAPPortal/en/A-ZListofAid/PRDR019245.html).

-I am actively pursuing the [Associate of the Society of Actuaries (ASA)](https://www.soa.org/education/exam-req/edu-asa-req/) designation and have completed all required exams.
+I am an [Associate of the Society of Actuaries (ASA)](https://www.soa.org/education/exam-req/edu-asa-req/) and am currently pursuing fellowship.